 Taking your car on holiday can be a tricky business, especially if you're travelling to a country you've never visited before.
 While many people hire a car when they are abroad, others that find it difficult as the seating, steering wheel and gear box is on the opposite side and it takes time to get used to the new dimensions of the car.
 For these reasons, many customers prefer to take their own car abroad.

-If you want to take your car in another country, alongside your driving licence, you will need to fill in a VE103B form.
+If you want to take your car in another country, alongside your full, valid UK driving licence, you will need to fill in a Vehicle-on-Hire-Certificate (VE103B) form.
 This is a legal document which acts as an alternative to the V5C log book and gives authorisation from the finance provider (the owner and keeper of the vehicle) for the driver (you) to take the lease or hire car abroad.
 The VE103B contains the details of the vehicle such as registration number, make and model and etc. The form will also confirm the name and address of the person leasing the vehicle as well as the length of the contract.

 Whether here in the UK or travelling abroad, it is your responsibility as the contract holder to ensure that your vehicle is insured.
 If you are planning on taking the car abroad, it is important that your breakdown and motor insurance covers you for driving on the continent.
 Some insurers downgrade the level of protection for European cover to the most basic level so before you set off, check what insurance cover you have and determine whether you need to add to it.
 Drivers of salary sacrifice or company cars should also check their company policies before travelling to ensure they fully understand any limitations of the cover.